chnm/thatcamp-org/wp-content/plugins/jetpack-lite/readme.txt

 Contributors: samuelaguilera
 Tags: WordPress.com, statistics, stats, views, shortlinks, wp.me Requires at least: 3.1
-Tested up to: 3.2.1
+Tested up to: 3.4.2
-Stable tag: 1.2.1.1
+Stable tag: 1.7

-A NOT official fork of Jetpack plugin containing only Stats and WP.me Shortlinks modules.
+A NOT official "lite" fork of Jetpack plugin containing only Stats and WP.me Shortlinks modules.
 All other modules removed (files and code).

 == Description ==